CompuTec/computec-docs/docs/wms/administrator-guide/catch-weight.md

 ![Without Catch Weight](./media/without-catch-weight-grpo-from-purchase.webp)

-When the Catch Weight option is enabled, on Quantity, there are two quantity fields: the top one for a DUoM quantity (a DUoM called pcs in our case) and the lower one for an IUoM (an IUoM called KG in our case).
+When the Catch Weight option is enabled, on Quantity, there are two quantity fields: the top one for a DUoM quantity (a DUoM called pcs in our case) and the lower one for an Inventory UoM (an IUoM called KG in our case).

 By default, one is set in the pcs quantity field to select the quantity for KGs.